ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-ReviewMode-3.md

 The option that says: **Use Amazon SQS** is incorrect as SQS is not a storage service.
 Amazon SQS is primarily used to decouple your applications by queueing the incoming requests of your application.

-The option that says: **Use CloudEndure Migration** is incorrect because this service is just a highly automated lift-and-shift (rehost) solution that simplifies, expedites, and reduces the cost of migrating applications to AWS.
-You cannot use this to automatically transition your S3 objects to a cheaper storage class.
+The option that says: ==**Use CloudEndure Migration** is incorrect because this service is just a highly automated lift-and-shift (rehost) solution that simplifies, expedites, and reduces the cost of migrating applications to AWS.== You cannot use this to automatically transition your S3 objects to a cheaper storage class.